IsaacScript/isaacscript/docs/javascript-tutorial.md

 const numPoopsString = numPoops.toString()
 ```

 However, in TypeScript, you probably won't need to convert variables like this very often.
 Most of the time, you can use string templates, which are very convenient.
+They are denoted by the <code>`</code> character and will automatically convert any variable to a string.

 ```lua
 -- Lua code